xi42/infsat/README.txt

 Run "make infsat" to make the final executable.
 Run "make run-test" to compile and run all tests.

+Run "make benchmark" to run benchmarks with all optimizations and 60s timeout and "make infsat && bash benchmark-all.sh" to run benchmarks for all combinations of optimization flags and 600s timeout.
+In the second case, new files with results will be created in the benchmarks directory.
+Note that ERROR result of a benchmark usually means stack overflow, i.e., insufficient memory.

 Usage
 ------
 To use the program: